ZhijianZhou01/virusrecom/README.md

 Firstly, download this repository, then, run:
 ```
 python setup.py install
-ervdetective -h
+virusrecom -h
 ```

 ### 1.3 Or run the source code directly

-you can also directly run the source code of ervdetective without installation.
-First, you should install the required python environment of ervdetective:
+you can also directly run the source code of virusrecom without installation.
+First, you should install the required python environment of virusrecom:

 ```
 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple